The Sleepover Club (TV series): Recurring characters

-Series two
+Season two

-Three years after Series one, Frankie (now 16) is forced to move away from her home town after her father receives a job promotion, and she takes with her the Sleepover Club book.
+Three years after season one, Frankie (now 16) is forced to move away from her home town after her father receives a job promotion, and she takes with her the SOC book.
 Due to complications, she stays with her cousin for a week.
-There she discovers her cousin Charlie struggling to balance her social life with her four best friends.
-She entrusts Charlie with a new sleepover club book as Charlie, Tayla, Maddy, Jess and Brooke form a sleepover club.
-The main antagonists are called "The Blockheads" consisting of Jason, Simon and Declan who with the aid of Krystal and Caitlin try to meddle with the clubs affairs.
+There she discovers her cousin Charlie struggling to balance her social life with her four friends.
+She entrusts Charlie with a new SOC book as Charlie, Tayla, Maddy, Jess and Brooke form theor own SOC.
+The main antagonists are called 'The Blockheads', and consist of Jason, Simon and Declan, who with the aid of Krystal and Caitlin, try to meddle with the clubs affairs.